awsdocs/aws-sct-user-guide/doc_source/agents.dw.md

 ### Amazon S3 settings<a name="agents.S3Credentials"></a>

 After your agents extract your data, they upload it to your Amazon S3 bucket\.
 Before you continue, you must provide the credentials to connect to your AWS account and your Amazon S3 bucket\.
 You store your credentials and bucket information in a profile in the global application settings, and then associate the profile with your AWS SCT project\.
 If necessary, choose **Global settings** to create a new profile\.
-For more information, see [Storing AWS service profiles in the AWS SCT](CHAP_UserInterface.md#CHAP_UserInterface.Profiles)\.
+For more information, see [Storing AWS service profiles in AWS SCT](CHAP_UserInterface.md#CHAP_UserInterface.Profiles)\.

 To migrate data into your target Amazon Redshift database, the AWS SCT data extraction agent needs permission to access the Amazon S3 bucket on your behalf\.
 To provide this permission, create an AWS Identity and Access Management \(IAM\) user with the following policy\.